 - The Hunting Prepper: A Hunting Prepper is comparable to a camping prepper but emphasizes hunting for food.
 Much of this includes the use of traps in hunting.
 Information on how to make the food after it has been caught is also a must.

 - The Economist Prepper: An Economist Prepper is a person who buys valuable metals and raw goods on the commodity market.
-This is with the idea that they will truly be worth something in the development of an economic failure where the regular money that people have won’t have any worth anymore.
+This is with the idea that they will truly be worth something in an economic failure where people’s regular money won’t have any worth anymore.

 How Much Does It Cost To Be A Prepper, Prepping On A Budget and Funding